 - roadside stands

 - processing firms

 Tomatoes require a constant supply of moisture during the growing season.
-However, excess water at any time during growth, especially after fruit set, may increase the fruit’s susceptibility to cracking (both radial and concentric), which can reduce fruit quality and yield.
-For more information on crop irrigation, consult “Agricultural Alternatives: Irrigation for Fruit and Vegetable Production” and “Agricultural Alternatives: Drip Irrigation for Vegetable Production.”
+However, excess water at any time during growth, especially after fruit set, may increase the fruit's susceptibility to cracking (both radial and concentric), which can reduce fruit quality and yield.
+For more information on crop irrigation, consult Irrigation for Fruit and Vegetable Production and Drip Irrigation for Vegetable Production.

-Tomatoes are also sensitive to cool night temperatures (below 55°F).
-The best temperature range for the growing season is between 60 and 90°F; temperatures above 90°F or below 55°F will slow the growth, pollination, and maturation of the crop.
+Tomatoes are sensitive to cool night temperatures (below 55°F).
+The best temperature range for the growing season is between 60° and 90°F; temperatures above 90°F or below 55°F will slow the growth, pollination, and maturation of the crop.